 On this superb fine art degree you’ll be taught by internationally renowned artists in our state-of-the-art facilities, attend international events and gain all the skills and expertise you'll need to succeed as an artist.

-At The Cass, you’ll be studying in a famous art school in one of the busiest contemporary art scenes in Europe.
+In our School of Art, Architecture and Design, you’ll be studying in a famous art school in one of the busiest contemporary art scenes in Europe.
 London is home to hundreds of art galleries and museums, art events and a range of art organisations and businesses.

 On this exciting and challenging undergraduate degree, you'll be taught in cutting-edge studios by practising London artists who are passionate about art and teaching.
 Our staff include artists with an impressive track record of international shows such as Bob and Roberta Smith, Pil and Galia Kollectiv and Mel Brimfield.
 There’s also an extensive programme of lectures from guest artists.